Sentry Page Protection

 Diarrhea & Dysentery

-Bloody Flux (when with Blood)
+Bloody Flux (Dysentery, or Diarrhea with Blood)

 Neue Artznei und Practicierbuchlin, Bock, 1551